 Prof Maria Consuelo Escamilla Nuñez, Instituto Nacional de Salud Pública (Mexico)

 Prof Dorairaj Prabhakaran, Public Health Foundation India (India)

 Dr Ta-Chen Su, Department of Environmental and Occupational Medicine, National Taiwan University College of Medicine (Taiwan)

 Dr Ilonca C.H.
 Vaartjes, Julius Center for Health Sciences and Primary Care, University Medical Center Utrecht (The Netherlands)

-Dr Rajesh Vedanthan, Mount Sinai (United States)
+Dr Rajesh Vedanthan, NYU Grossman School of Medicine (United States)